-All updated home AC units run on R410a, also referred to as Puron.
+All updated home AC units in Birmingham run on R410a, also referred to as Puron.
 But this refrigerant will consequently be phased out.
-This is a result of a sustained attention on limiting compounds known to impact the environment.
+This is a result of a sustained attention on limiting compounds known to negatively impact the environment.

 To learn the “why” behind cooling regulation, it’s useful to put it into perspective.
 Two-thirds of the 128.5 million residences in the U.S. have air conditioners, according to the U.S. Department of Energy.

 But it’s not so much the air conditioning system itself, or even its cooling capabilities.

 The main problem is the refrigerant these systems need to make the comfort we enjoy.